Truthful Two-Facility Location with Candidate Locations: Max cost

-{\bf (Case 3)} The max cost is determined by an agent $i \in N_1 \cap N_2$.
-Then, following the proof of Theorem~\ref{thm:max-all-both-upper-2} for homogeneous instances, we can show an upper bound of $2$. \end{proof}
+\begin{proof} Consider the following instance $I_1$: There are two candidate locations at $-1$ and $1$ and two agents approving only $F_1$ positioned at $-\varepsilon$ and $\varepsilon$, respectively, for some infinitesimal $\varepsilon > 0$; see Figure~\ref{fig:max-singleton-lower-a}.
+Without loss of generality, we can assume that $F_1$ is placed at $1$ and $F_2$ at $-1$.

+Now, consider the instance $I_2$, which is the same as $I_1$ with the only difference that the agent at $-\varepsilon$ has been moved to $-2$; see Figure~\ref{fig:max-singleton-lower-b}.
+To maintain strategyproofness, $F_1$ must be placed at $1$ in $I_2$ as well; otherwise, the agent at $-\varepsilon$ in $I_1$ would misreport her position as $-2$ to decrease her cost from $1+\varepsilon$ to $1-\varepsilon$.
+This leads to a max cost of $3$, when a max cost of $1+\varepsilon$ is possible by placing $F_1$ at $-1$.
+Therefore, the approximation ratio is at least $3-\delta$, for any $\delta > 0$. \end{proof}

-Next, let us focus on instances with only agents that have singleton preferences, that is, $N_1 \cap N_2 = \varnothing$.
-There are multiple ways of adapting $\maxL$ to work in such instances, for example, by placing $F_1$ at the closest candidate location to the leftmost agent $\ell_1$ of $N_1$, and $F_2$ at the closest available candidate location to an agent of $N_2$, such as the leftmost agent $\ell_2$ or the rightmost agent $r_2$.
-While such mechanisms are clearly strategyproof, it is not hard to observe that they cannot achieve a good enough approximation ratio.
+A first idea towards an upper bound could be to place $F_1$ at the closest candidate location to the leftmost agent $\ell_1$ of $N_1$, and $F_2$ at the closest available candidate location to an agent of $N_2$, such as the leftmost agent $\ell_2$ or the rightmost agent $r_2$.
+While these mechanisms are clearly strategyproof, it is not hard to observe that they cannot achieve a good enough approximation ratio.

 \begin{example} If we place $F_1$ at $t(\ell_1)$ and $F_2$ at $t(r_2)$ or $s(r_2)$ depending on availability, then consider the following instance: There are three candidate locations at $0$, $2$, and $6$.
 There is an agent $\ell_1$ that approves $F_1$ at $1+\varepsilon$, an agent $\ell_2$ that approves $F_2$ at $1$, and another agent $r_2$ that approves $F_2$ at $3+\varepsilon$, for some infinitesimal $\varepsilon>0$.
 So, we place $F_1$ at $2$ and $F_2$ at $6$ for a max cost of $5$ (determined by $\ell_2$).
 On the other hand, we could place $F_1$ at $0$ and $F_2$ at $2$ for a max cost of approximately $1$, leading to an approximation ratio of $5$.
 Clearly, if we chose $\ell_2$ instead of $r_2$ to determine the location of $F_2$, there is a symmetric instance leading again to the same lower bound. \end{example}